opensounder/sounder-log-formats/lowrance/format-3.md

 This table is created with that as a base but is not verified.

+If channel number is above 5 then byte 128 and on in the header is not used.
+That means that channel 0-5 then it's 168 bytes and channel > 5 then it's only 128 bytes long.
+Act accordingly

 |offset| bytes | type  | description
 | ---: |  ---: | :---: | ---
 |    0 |     4 | uint  | frame offset in file